jgoh88/star-wars-api/README.md

 ```
 ### Editing Resource for the Site
 The base tool itself is configured to display information on resources for SW characters and planets.
 You can edit the file within src/configs/siteResourceConfig folder to add or change the resources for the site.

+The first field for the resource must be the name/title of the records (e.g. for characters, it is the field name which points to the name of the character).
+Additional fields that are based on url is not supported.